tataraba/musicbinder/README.md

 There are two methods to get started.
 The first and recommended method is using Codespaces.
 The second, more traditional route is to clone/copy the repo and install locally.

-First, look for this button above:
+Either way, make sure you are in the `main` branch and locate this button above:

 ![help](https://raw.githubusercontent.com/tataraba/musicbinder/main/app/static/img/gh/use-this-template.png)